 - Anyone For A Temple Trip?

-- How Should I Get There?
+- How Should I Get There To Santo Domingo?

 A Little History (Just A Little, I Promise!)

 Ever heard of Christopher Columbus?
-Well his brother was the one to settle this city in the Dominican Republic…and Diego Columbus (Christopher’s son) actually became governor here.
+Well, his brother was the one to settle this city in the Dominican Republic…and Diego Columbus (Christopher’s son) actually became governor here.
 Diego Columbus helped set up various universities, castles and monasteries — now Santo Domingo is known as the oldest city in the New World.
 Not bad, Columbus family.

 And since the Columbus’ came from Spain, you can see tons of really beautiful and old Spanish style architecture — It’s like taking a trip over to Europe, but staying right here in the Caribbean.

-What Should I Check Out?
+What Buildings Should I Check Out?

 How about a 500 year old tourist attraction?
 The Alcázar de Colón was built in 1510 and is gorgeous.
 Tall palm trees frame the building built in gorgeous Spanish Colonial style and is where Diego Columbus lived as governor.
-Get lots of pictures of the outside and step inside for some rad Late Medieval and Renaissance art.
+Get lots of pictures of the outside and step inside for some Late Medieval and Renaissance art.

 For anyone who needs more European architecture in your life, heading to the Museo de las Casas Reales for some stunning archways and quiet courtyard is the way to go.
 I’m telling you, you’ll want to make sure you have your cameras all charged up — you wouldn’t want to run out of battery here.